Khoryn/IDJ/IDJ - M2/README.md

 Inventory and Equipment System

 Inventory Features:
-•	Store various types of items in an inventory(weapons, armor, food, potions, miscellaneous, etc )
+<br>•	Store various types of items in an inventory(weapons, armor, food, potions, miscellaneous, etc )
-•	Stack certain types of items (potions, food, etc), if two potions of the same type exist, they’ll stack
+<br>•	Stack certain types of items (potions, food, etc), if two potions of the same type exist, they’ll stack
-•	Move objects inside the inventory (switch slots)
+<br>•	Move objects inside the inventory (switch slots)
-•	Delete items from the inventory
+<br>•	Delete items from the inventory
-•	Add items to the inventory
+<br>•	Add items to the inventory
-•	Toggle inventory (appears and disappears when a certain key is pressed)
+<br>•	Toggle inventory (appears and disappears when a certain key is pressed)
-•	Dynamic inventory size
+<br>•	Dynamic inventory size

 Equipment System features:
-•	Equip items from the inventory(drag to the correct slot or click on the item(right click??
+<br>•	Equip items from the inventory(drag to the correct slot or click on the item(right click??
 Double click??))
-•	If a slot is already occupied, replace the item and send the equipped item to the inventory
+<br>•	If a slot is already occupied, replace the item and send the equipped item to the inventory